ouspg/PrivacyAndSocialEngineering/2.Messaging_and_mobile_privacy/README.md

 Exercises this week goes some basics of the digital confidential discussion and what kind of information you can leave even if the message content is encrypted.

-Also, will go through privacy problems, measurements and features on Android-based mobile systems.
+Also, we will go through privacy problems, measurements and features on iOS and Android-based mobile systems.
-Many of these findings reflect iOS-based systems as well.

 ## Grading